websanco/liferay-learn/docs/dxp/latest/en/users-and-permissions/accounts/account-roles.md

 ## View Account Roles

-There are two categories of Account Roles: instance wide roles and Account specific roles.
-Instance wide roles are Account Roles that are available across all Accounts in a DXP Instance.
-Account specific roles are roles that are created and managed for a specific Account.
+There are two types of Account Roles: Shared and Owned.
+Shared type Account Roles are roles that are available across all Accounts in a DXP Instance.
+Owned type Account Roles are roles that are created and managed within a specific Account.

-### View Instance Wide Account Roles
+### View Shared Account Roles

 To view an instance wide role,